 Heels lengthen legs but if your heels aren’t comfortable for walking, bring an extra pair of shoes to slip into in between shots.

 If wearing a shirt with a pattern, stay way from patterns that are too small - it may accidentally make your photo look a little too busy.
 Softer, pastel colors tend to photograph better than bright colors - especially since bright colors could reflect on your skin.
-When in doubt, black and white will always be a classic!

 - Set date, time and location with Julia